Emergency awareness and universal design

 8-Inclusion needs to prevent discrimination

 The 7 Principles and the 8 Goals of universal design have their roots in the built environment and people with disability.
-We have moved on since their inception to thinking about how other marginalised groups can be included.
+We have moved on since their inception to thinking about including other marginalised groups.
 With this thinking comes intersectionality where an individual can be a member of more than one of those groups.
 For example, a female refugee with a disability.

 The 8-Inclusion Needs framework sits alongside the classic 7 Principles and the practical 8 Goals of universal design.
 Together they provide a more holistic view of the real lives of people.